CdeBeer7th/labnexus_pyprobe/README.md

 # pyProbe
-Want to automate your data syncronisation workload?
+Want to automate your data syncronisation workload with your [LabNexus](https://github.com/CdeBeer7th/labnexus_server) server?

 Simply download the ipynb or Python prober, specify your data directory and Labnexus server instance, and run it.